sk3106/NodeRP/README.md

 - Everything can be configured in config.js and Database
 - Data handling(saving and loading data from the Database)
 - Logging through Discord Webhooks
+- Server can also be controlled through Discord using NodeRP Bot
 - Language Localization
-- Basic admin features
-- Basic Jobs
-- Basic Properties
-- Basic Shops/Businesses
-- Basic vehicle system
 - Commands can be added easily
-- Graphical interface for menus, dialogs etc
+- Graphical Interface for menus, dialogs etc
 - Support for creating addon resources

 ## Dependencies
+- Latest version of FiveM Server
 - NodeJS
 - MySQL Database
 - Yarn(comes with FiveM Server data in most cases)